Fixed Asset Management best practices

 Clearly Label Fixed Assets

 This is essential, especially if the organization has many fixed assets distributed across several in one or more locations.
-Clear labels will help with recording asset movements, asset inventories and so on.
-Labeling methods include:
+Clear labels will help with recording asset movements and asset inventories.
+Labelling methods include:

 • Printed asset numbers